neurodivergence/neurodivergence/README.md

 info:
 i smoke weed at 14

+i almost got into jail when i was 16

 byf:
-i am coping , im very insufferable to talk with i view everyone as a person idgaf who u r just dont be a creep
+i am coping , im very insufferable to talk with

+i view everyone as a person idgaf who u r just dont be a creep

 dni: